akres001/page-project-for-Rethinking-Few-Shot-CLIP-Benchmarks-A-Critical-Analysis-in-the-Inductive-Setting/README.md

-The template for this page was taken from [here](https://aimagelab.github.io/ReflectiVA/).
+This page's design was inspired by the template from [here](https://aimagelab.github.io/ReflectiVA/).